arana2743/become_cpp_programmer/README.md

 ### 11. References
 A reference is an alias for an existing variable.
 It can be created using the `&` operator.

+Reference vs Pointers
+  - A reference is never nullptr.
+Therefore, it must always be initialized by having an existing variable assigned to it.
+  The below code snippet will not work
+    ```
+    int &intRef;
+    int &intRef = nullptr;
+    ```
+  - References behave like constant pointers.
+  - A reference always refers to its initial variable.
+  - The value of the variable can change but the reference cannot be assigned to another variable.
+  - Like pointers, a reference can only be initialized by a variable of the same type.